 - Risk assessment

-It’s a big jump for us, and we’ve thought long and hard about what we should do.
-We’ve come to the inevitable conclusion that our main priority is safety – yours, ours, and that of our actors.
-We’re also really conscious that, if any of our actors shows symptoms and has to isolate, we could lose the entire show for the rest of the run.
+We really want to make sure we’re doing everything we can to keep our audiences, artists and staff safe and comfortable in our theatre.
+We’re also really conscious that, if any of our actors shows symptoms and has to isolate, we could lose an entire show for the rest of the run.

-We’re still asking you to sanitise your hands, and our one-way system will remain in place.
-Seating in our auditoria will remain socially distanced.
+We’re still asking you to sanitise your hands, and our one-way system remains in place.

 We will of course be reviewing all of this on a regular basis, and promise to keep you posted.
 Thank you, as ever, for all your wonderful support – and here’s to a happy and healthy future for all of us!